Ali-thepro/noted/technical_manual/technical_manual.md

 With Vitest, we were able to test each individual component ensuring they worked correctly in isolation as well as with other components.
 This allowed us to catch bugs early on and improved the overall quality of the code.
 It allowed us to simulate user interactions and verify the behaviour of our components.

 Vitest offered a rich set of testing capabilities, such as mocking dependencies and simulating asynchronous operations.
 This was crucial for testing some of the components such as the editor and components that relied on API calls.
 As well as using Vitest to mock API async calls, we also used the MSW library to intercept the API calls and return mock data.
-THis allowed us to create reliable tests for our components.
+This allowed us to create reliable tests for our components.

 By testing early on, we gained confidence in the reliability of our application and helped us catch and fix bugs early on.